How Rotherham abuse survivor Sammy Woodhouse is moving on with new ‘safe space’ cafe

-How Rotherham abuse survivor Sammy Woodhouse is moving on with new ‘safe space’ cafe in town
+How Rotherham abuse survivor Sammy Woodhouse is moving on with new café in town

 The woman who blew the whistle on the Rotherham child abuse scandal is beginning a new chapter in her life.